abilash-dev/abilash-dev/README.md

 ### [QR Code Generator and Scanner](https://github.com/abilash-dev/qr-code-generator-and-scanner)
 > **A simple tool to generate and scan QR codes.**
-> Web application to generate QR codes from any URL or text, and scan QR codes using your device camera or by uploading an image.
+> Generate QR codes from any URL or text, and scan QR codes using your device camera or by uploading an image.

 ---